-Asylum Access believes it’s time to put power back in the hands of people who have been forcibly displaced from their home countries.
 Our unique combination of legal empowerment, policy advocacy and global systems change creates conditions in which refugees can live safely, move freely, work legally and go to school.
-By supporting refugees as they assert their rights, we help restore their power and agency.
 Our work transforms the traditional approach of endless humanitarian handouts to a sustainable solution that honors refugees’ freedom, dignity and autonomy, and empowers them to make choices about their own lives.

 Asylum Access’ global team and family of local civil society organizations advocate to make human rights a reality for refugees throughout Africa, Asia and Latin America.
 Our national organizations are led and staffed primarily by community members in those countries, and there is strong mutual trust and respect between us and our clients.
 On the international stage, we work with established institutions to shift the global system to better uphold and promote refugees’ human rights.
 We can help catalyze and lead systemic transformation because, uniquely among NGOs in the refugee response sector, we focus exclusively on rights and governance.

-In your cover letter, please describe your reasons for applying, relevant qualifications, and how this position with AAT fits into your career plans.
-Also, please state the dates you can be expected to be available.
+In your cover letter, please describe your reasons for applying, relevant qualifications, and how volunteering with AAT fits with your career plans.
+Please also state the dates you can be available.

 Asylum Access is an equal opportunity employer.
 We celebrate diversity and are committed to creating an inclusive environment for all employees.
 We value the expertise of those who have experienced displacement, and encourage people with such lived experience to apply.